L2XGNN: Learning to Explain Graph Neural Networks: Experiments

-\paragraph{Datasets.} To understand the change in the predictive capabilities of the base models when integrating \exgnn, we use six real-world datasets for graph classification tasks: MUTAG \citep{debnath1991structure}, PROTEINS \citep{borgwardt2005protein}, YEAST \citep{yan2008mining}, IMBD-BINARY, IMBD-MULTI \citep{yanardag2015deep}, and DD \citep{rossi2015network}.
+To understand the change in the predictive capabilities of the base models when integrating \exgnn, we use six real-world datasets from different domains (biology, social networks) for graph classification tasks: MUTAG \citep{debnath1991structure}, PROTEINS \citep{borgwardt2005protein}, YEAST \citep{yan2008mining}, IMDB-BINARY, IMDB-MULTI \citep{yanardag2015deep}, and DD \citep{rossi2015network}.
+In Table~\ref{tab:statistics}, we report the statistics of the datasets used for graph classification tasks.
+For a comprehensive evaluation, we include datasets with different characteristics, such as a larger number of graphs or a larger number of nodes and edges.

 To quantitatively evaluate the quality of the explanations, we use datasets that include ground-truth edge masks.
 In particular, we use MUTAG$_0$ and BA2Motifs.
 MUTAG$_0$ is a dataset introduced in \citet{tan2022learning} which contains the benzene-NO$_2$ (i.e., a carbon ring with a nitro group (NO$_2$) attached) as the only discriminative motif between positive and negative labels.
 A graphical representation of the benzene-NO$_2$ compound is given in Figure \ref{fig:ground_truth}.
 BA2Motifs is a synthetic dataset that was first introduced in \citet{luo2020pgexplainer}.
 The base graphs are Barabasi-Albert (BA) graphs.
 50\% of the graphs are augmented with a \textit{house-motif} graphs, the rest with a \textit{5-node cycle motif}.
 The discriminative subgraph leading to different predictions is the motif attached to the BA graph.